 |dfg||9||8||72||32||Quad-Core AMD Opteron(tm) Processor 2346 HE||mostly out of service|

 |dfg||8||8||64||32/64||Quad-Core AMD Opteron(tm) Processor 2376||Infiniband, Restricted access|

 |dfg-big||3||32||96||128||8-Core AMD Opteron(tm) Processor 6128||Restricted access|

 |dfg-big||4||64||256||128/256||16-Core AMD Opteron(tm) Processor 6272||Restricted access|

 The access to the DFG-Nodes (dfg and dfg-big) is restricted to the members of the SFB/TR49.
 If you do not belong to that group but want to test and develop programs for the Infiniband Network, please talk to the administrator.
+The queue 'fplo' have the same restrictions like the dfg-queue and is intended for large memory and single threaded job from the program 'fplo'.
 The access to the queue 'quantum' is restricted to group Prof. Hofstetter.

 In most case you want to submit a non interactive job to be executed in our cluster.

 This is very simple for serial (1 CPU) jobs: